STEM Scholars Program

 - Submit a completed STEM Scholar application, attend an on-campus interview and be selected by the STEM Advisory Committee

-- Be a current SWIC student (planning to finish by the end of Summer 2021)
+- Be a current SWIC student (planning to finish by the end of Summer 2021) or a new SWIC student.
+Note: this program will end summer 2021

 - Be enrolled in an Associate in Science or Associate in Engineering Science program, with a plan to transfer to a four-year institution and major in biology, chemistry, computer science, earth science, engineering, mathematics or physics